 Rates are rising for companies with large fleets

-One major contributing factor is increased litigation, which has caused insurers to increase premiums by up to 10 percent a year.
-This pressure is being passed onto motor carriers, and is particularly high in the trucking industry.
-One recent ATRI report showed that insurers paid out more than four times as much for the same amount of coverage.
-Additionally, the economic conditions of the insurance industry have contributed to the rising rates.
-In the last 18 months, the median verdicts in cases involving commercial vehicles rose by fifty percent.
-A recent Georgia case involving a fatal truck accident resulted in a jury award of $280 million.
+This pressure is on motor carriers and is particularly high in the trucking industry.
+A recent ATRI report showed that insurers paid more than four times as much for the same amount of coverage.
+The financial condition of the insurance industry contributes to rising rates.
+The average verdict in cases involving commercial vehicles has increased by fifty percent over the past 18 months.
+A recent fatal truck accident case in Georgia resulted in a $280 million jury award.

 Coverage limits affect premiums